slidevjs/slidev/guide/hosting.md

 $ slidev build
 ```

+The generated application will be available under `dist/`.

+You can test the generated build using a web server (Apache, NGINX, Caddy...etc.) or in the project you can directly run: `npx vite preview`.

-The generated application will be available under `dist/` and then you can host it on [GitHub Pages](https://pages.github.com/), [Netlify](https://netlify.app/), [Vercel](https://vercel.com/), or whatever you want.
+Then you can host it on [GitHub Pages](https://pages.github.com/), [Netlify](https://netlify.app/), [Vercel](https://vercel.com/), or whatever you want.
 Now you can share your slides with the rest of the world with a single link.

 ### Base Path